RADAR-base/RADAR-Appserver/README.md

 - Has support for Auditing of database entities.
 - Uses and extends the Spring XMPP integration library for implementing the XMPP protocol.
 - Extends `XmppConnectionFactoryBean` with support for Reconnection and connection draining implementation using a Back-off strategy.

-### TODO

-- Add better documentation.
-- Add validation of notification requests using the protocol and enrolment date of the user.
-- Add endpoint to filter notifications based on different params.
-- ~~Update lastOpened metric for user when a request is received.~~
-- ~~Add batch scheduling of notifications.~~
-- Add Management Portal service for getting any missing info not present in a request.
-- Add support for sending messages via Firebase Admin SDK.
-- ~~Make the Xmpp Connection more robust by adding reconnection logic.~~
-- Break out the org.radarbase.fcm package into its own module to be used as a library.
-- ~~Add docker builds.~~
-- Add a Angular UI to view, update and schedule/send notifications to subjects.
-- Investigate the feasibility of adding as an integration to the Management Portal for various tasks.
-(For instance, a new token can be sent via push notification using a button on MP to the device if the token has expired).
-- ~~Add security to the application using MP OAuth client resource.~~